 There are so many math tools out there that have the potential to transform your elementary math instruction.
 This blog post focuses on 5 of them.
 It doesn’t matter if you teach first, second, third, fourth, or fifth grade – you need these tools!

 5 Math Tools All Elementary Classroom Teachers Need

-- Dice: These are a staple in every elementary classroom.
+These are a staple in every elementary classroom.
 They can be used with a variety of math games.
-Access tons of math games in my Math Made Easier memberships, which also includes hundreds of resources to help you with your math instruction.
-You can also access the games in my Teachers Pay Teachers store.
+Access tons of math games in my math collections, which also includes hundreds of resources to help you with your math instruction.
+You can learn more about these down below.
+You can also access the games in the Clutter-Free Classroom Teachers Pay Teachers store.
 In addition to them being used with games, they can be used as stand-alone games – topics ranging from understanding place value to multiplying fractions.
 A quick example of a stand-alone game is to give each student a pair of dice.
 Each student rolls 2 dice, subtracts the smaller number from the larger number, models it with math manipulatives, and documents his or her work on a piece of lined paper.
 It’s that simple!

 The second item on the list of elementary math tools is dominoes.
 There are so many fun ways to use dominoes!
 One way is to have students sort them.
 For example, they can sort them by sums within 10 and sums within 20.
 Another option is to sort them by even and odd numbers.
 A second way is to have students use them to write fact families.
 The opportunities are endless!

 There are so many fun math games you can play using a deck of cards – some as simple as War, Go Fish, and Top it.
 Consider asking for donations from students’ families or venturing out to yard sales.

 4. White Board, White Board Markers, and Erasers